Cost of Having a Baby Calculator

 If you decide to breastfeed, which is the best option for feeding the baby unless there's any contraindication, all you need are comfortable nursing bras and a pillow.
 Maybe add a bib if you don't want to change after each feeding.
 On the other hand, if direct breastfeeding is not possible, e.g., you go to work, you'll need a pump (either manual or electric), a storage bag, and a couple of bottles and brushes.
 There's no need to buy these things immediately, but only if you decide to express milk.

 Bathtime!
-There's a couple of things you'll need for their first baths, such as a baby bath, a couple of comfy towels with a hood, and fluffy washcloths.
+There are a couple of things you'll need for their first baths, such as a baby bath, a couple of comfy towels with a hood, and fluffy washcloths.

 Not every family will need a car seat, but they'll sure use a stroller.
 It should be stable and safe, possibly with a place for a cute diaper bag; you'll never know when you'll need it!
-For those who prefer a closer, skin-to-skin, contact, a sling or carrier can be used.
+For those who prefer closer, skin-to-skin contact, a sling or carrier can be used.

 The last, but certainly not least, is a pacifier.

 Did we forget about something?
 If so, you can add your other expenses at the end.

 So, how much does it cost to have a baby?
 Quite a lot.
-But there are some tricks which will surely help lessen the strain.
-Take a look at the. 👇
+But there are some tricks that will surely help lessen the strain.
+Take a look at the paragraph below. 👇

 Keeping the expenses low

 As mentioned at the beginning, the budget estimated with our cost of having a baby calculator includes only the first and one-time costs.
 There are also diapers, clothes, food, toys, etc. Supposing you don't make your money on YouTube and therefore don't get any free gadgets to promote, how can you reduce the expenses?

 Try buying those items second-hand.
 Search for some Facebook groups where parents exchange or give away baby stuff.
 Kids grow fast, and in a blink of an eye, your crib will be too small.
 The only thing which has to be new is car seats; used ones may not guarantee safety due to their overuse in the past or deterioration of the materials over time.